IRS Audit Attorneys

 Common Issues in IRS Audits

-In terms potential tax code violations, some of the most-common issues that can lead to unfavorable outcomes include:
+In terms of potential tax code violations, some of the most common issues that can lead to unfavorable outcomes include:

 1. Failure to File All Necessary IRS Forms

 While some taxpayers can get by with simply filing Form 1040 each year, many taxpayers are subject to additional filing obligations as well.
 Defense strategies in these cases can range from demonstrating that a specific filing was not required to seeking innocent spouse relief.